vijayskumar/PATO-Pointer-Analysis/README.md

 **Install the Clang and Prolog**

 The C parser is built on top of Clang.
-The particular version used is Clang-3.7 and all the experiments are done under Ubuntu 16.04 (other versions of Clang or Ubuntu may also work).
+The particular version used is Clang-3.7 and all the experiments are done under Ubuntu 16.04 (other versions of Clang and Ubuntu may also work).

 The Clang can be installed following the official instruction but a easy method under Debian/Ubuntu is to use the apt repository http://llvm.org/apt/